INQUIRE-Search: Interactive Discovery in Large-Scale Biodiversity Databases: Discussion

-Determining \textit{which} scientific questions are best-posed to be addressed with INQUIRE-Search becomes essential.
-The tool is fundamentally limited by the images that exist in the underlying repository.
-Questions targeting extremely rare events, under-observed species, or obscure behaviors may yield insufficient data for robust analysis.
+\textbf{Which questions are well-posed for INQUIRE-Search?} INQUIRE-Search is fundamentally limited by the images that exist in the underlying repository.
+Questions targeting rare events, under-observed species, or obscure behaviors may yield insufficient data for robust analysis.
 For example, in the avian diet case study, species with few iNaturalist records produced too few relevant images of feeding behaviors to support quantitative comparisons across time.
-Conversely, when data are overly-abundant, as in the wildlife mortality study, search still improves efficiency but does not eliminate the need for substantial verification.
-Additionally, a query is only valuable if the target feature can be \textit{unambiguously} determined from an image.
-Prompts such as "robin carrying a worm" or "milkweed with seed pods" are verifiable because the relevant features are visibly explicit.
-In contrast, prompts such as "bird preparing to migrate" or "tree under stress" are too abstract to evaluate consistently from a still image.
-Well-posed questions therefore target phenomena that are (1) sufficiently represented in the data pool, (2) not so broad or ubiquitous that they produce large volumes of ambiguous or redundant results, and (3) visually verifiable.
+Conversely, when data are overly abundant, as in the wildlife mortality study, search still improves efficiency but does not eliminate the need for substantial verification.
+Useful queries must also be unambiguously visually verifiable: prompts tied to explicit, observable features (“milkweed with seed pods”) are more reliable than abstract states (“tree under stress”).
+Well-posed questions therefore target phenomena that are (1) sufficiently represented in the data pool, (2) not so broad that they produce large volumes results, and (3) visually verifiable.